Top resources

 Where is the new signage about enforcement and rates?

-Physical signage will be updated on the existing parking spot poles to reflect the changes of enforcement hours.
-The rate changes will be updated on the parking pay station display screens and on the ParkSLC app.
+Physical signage is being updated on the existing parking spot poles to reflect the changes of enforcement hours.
+The rate changes are updated on the parking pay station display screens and on the ParkSLC app.
 Drivers should read and obey all signs carefully before parking.

 Will Sunday and holiday parking still be free?